ningli6/Moto-Demo/Readme.txt

 We use latitude & longitude instead of cell index to do computation in our map.
 Cell size are defined by degree.
 Conceptually user will assign a rectangle area for the program.

 We compute inaccuracy for each channel to evaluate the result of inference.
 The actual compute formula is in presented in the paper.

+First technique for protecting location privacy is perturbation with additive noise.